 “You do?”

 “Yeah, self-destructs make a lot of noise when you turn them on,” I say.
-“So you have ample warning to turn them back off again.
+“So, you have ample warning to turn them back off again.
 I didn’t hear any of that.”

 “I could have removed the engine shielding,” Laura says.
 “You wouldn’t have seen me do it while you were strapping in Henshaw.”

-“But you would have made it so he’d already passed through the Gate, so I wouldn’t ask questions.”
+“But you would have made it so he’d already passed through the gate, so I wouldn’t ask questions.”

-“Engine shielding is tricky, and Jumpers aren’t all that stable.”
+“Engine shielding is tricky, and jumpers aren’t all that stable.”

-“Um, I’m convincing myself that you didn’t do it, so please stop ruining it.”
+“Um..., I’m convincing myself that you didn’t do it, so please stop ruining it.”

 Laura smiles at me and taps me on the chin.
 “Maybe it was you?”